Why you should add Marrakech to your Indie/RTW tripMarrakech is a large city in Morocco and one of the country’s major tourist draws.

 - Walk around the City Walls.
 19 km are enough to keep you busy (and fit!).

-There are a few hostels in Marrakech and many hotels in Marrakech as well.
+There are some hostels in Marrakech and many hotels as well.
 The quality tends to be much higher in the new city than in the Medina.
 It’s probably worth paying a bit more for a nicer place just outside the city walls as this gives you the best of both worlds.